"One grows out of pity when it is useless."

 Muhammet Asil | About Me

-I joined the Department of Political Science, Philosophy, Religion, and Legal Studies at Winthrop University, Rock Hill, South Carolina, as an Assistant Professor of Political Science in August 2025.
-Earlier, I taught for two years at Augustana University's Government and International Affairs Department as a Visiting Assistant Professor and for four years at Loyola University Chicago's Political Science Department as a part-time Instructor.
+I joined the Department of Political Science, Philosophy, Religion, and Legal Studies (PPRL) at Winthrop University, Rock Hill, South Carolina, as an Assistant Professor of Political Science in August 2025.
+Earlier, I taught for two years in Augustana University's Government and International Affairs Department as a visiting assistant professor and for four years at Loyola University Chicago's Political Science Department as a part-time instructor.

-My teaching is primarily centered on International Relations and Political Theory.
-I have taught courses on various topics, including political theory, government, ancient political thought, global refugees, the United Nations and international organizations, nuclear security and proliferation, international political philosophy, and Middle East politics.
+My teaching is primarily centered on international relations and political theory.
+Since 2018, I have been teaching courses on various topics, including political theory, government, international politics, ancient political thought, global refugees, the United Nations and international organizations, nuclear security and proliferation, international political philosophy, and Middle East politics.